Getting to Dublin

 The Guiness Storehouse is located in the heart of St. James’ Gate Brewery.
 The interior is designed to look exactly like a pint of Guinness and is known to be the largest pint in the world.
 A ticket to the Guinness factory will cost you around 18 euros and you will learn all about the Guinness family, as well as how the beloved stout beer is meticulously crafted to perfection.
 You will also get to finish the tour with a pint of Guinness in the Gravity Bar, the best rooftop bar in Ireland with unparalleled panoramic views of Dublin.

 St Stephen’s Green Park is a historical park and garden, located in the centre of Dublin city.
 The park itself hosts a large number of important sculptural monuments of the Irish history.
 Moreover, many species of birds and plants also reside in the park.
 On the other hand, some of the public facilities at St Stephen’s Green Park include a playground and a garden for the visually impaired.

 Phoenix park is a walled park, of about 1,700 acres, that lies just about 2 miles from downtown Dublin.
 It is also home to the Dublin Zoo, a sports field, the Wellington Monument, and both the Presidential and US Ambassador’s Residences.
 The Phoenix Park is one of the largest enclosed public parks in any capital city in Europe.
 The park is home to a wild herd of approximately 600 deer, many of whom are descendants of the original herd introduced in the 1660s.

 National Museum of Ireland

-The National Museum of Ireland is Ireland’s leading museum institution, with a very strong emphasis on national and international archaeology, Irish history, Irish art, culture and natural history.
+The National Museum of Ireland is Ireland’s leading museum institution, with a very strong emphasis on national and international archaeology, Irish history, culture and natural history.